 Recovery from Breast Implant Removal

-You will be provided with a post-operative garment at the time op your surgery and it is imperative that you wear the post-operative garments for the designated time frames.
 Optimum results depend on a collaborative approach and a healthy lifestyle.
-Follow instructions given to you by Dr Briggs and attend all post-operative appointments as instructed.
+Follow the instructions given to you by Dr. Briggs and attend all post-operative appointments as instructed.

 Risks and Complications